Pontardawe railway station

-Pontardawe railway station was a railway station on the Swansea Vale Railway that ran along the River Tawe.
+Pontardawe railway station was a railway station on the Swansea Vale Railway that served the town of Pontardawe in West Glamorgan, Wales.
 British Railways closed the station to passengers in 1950.
 The line continued carrying coal but with the decline in coal mining the station closed completely in 1965.

 Present day

 It was sited next to the Pontardawe Inn, known as the Gwachel, and the Victorian bridge over the Tawe.

-Despite being called Pontardawe railway station, it was actually located in Alltwen as it lies south east of the river Tawe, which is the border line between the village of Alltwen and the town of Pontardawe.
+It is now occupied by the A4067 road.